tahahaque-dev/README/README.md

 - Understanding of Chemistry and Physics

 ## Career Goals
 Being an AVgeek or Aviation Enthusiast, I hope to be involved some occupation with or around aircraft.
+This can include engine development, material sourcing, and aircraft design!
+I currently am on pace to enter the University of Washington's ENGRUD or Engineering Undeclared program where from there on I will be given a major to study!